vishalpopat8/JS_FinalProject_Sem1/README.md

 JQuery UI: JavaScript library for enhanced UI components and interactions with animations.
 Slick Slider Plugin: Feature-rich responsive carousel and slider plugin.

-#Installation
+# Installation
 To run the Rockstar Games Clone Website locally, follow these steps:

 Download Zip Folder for this project and extract it, and open index.html.

 #Acknowledgments
-We would like to express our gratitude to Rockstar Games for their incredible game titles, which inspired this clone website.
+We thank Rockstar Games for their incredible game titles, which inspired this clone website.